Best Neighborhoods for Young Professionals in Fontana, CA

 Young Professional Neighborhoods in Fontana — Key Takeaways

-The best neighborhood for young professionals in Fontana is West Park CDP with a YP Score of 0/100.
+The best neighborhood for young professionals in Fontana is Dustin Acres CDP with a YP Score of 100/100.
+The most affordable rent is in Oasis CDP at $757/month.

 The unemployment rate in Fontana is 9.1%, 146% above the national average of 3.7%.
 The citywide median rent is $1,066/month (national average: $1,163).
 Median household income is $93,230.